sabbavarapu/python-yaml/docs/testemployees.rst

 This project contains the Employee class and associated unit tests:

-The unit test report is :doc:`unittests`.
+The unit tests and test coverage reports are available from :doc:`unittests`.

 To get help on this module, run::